-- 1. What sort of device could a student bring?
-We recommend Windows or Mac OS laptop-style devices, as we believe this will give students the greatest flexibility.
-Teachers may allow students to use smartphones in relevant ways as a secondary device to capture still photos, video or audio. iPads and Samsung tablets are not recommended except as secondary devices.
-They are particularly useful for viewing content, however, have proven less suitable for content creation. - Will the College provide a secure storage location?
+1. What sort of device could a student bring?

+We recommend Windows or Mac OS laptop-style devices as we believe this will give students the greatest flexibility. iPads and Samsung tablets are not recommended except as secondary devices.
+They are particularly useful for viewing content however have proven less suitable for content creation.

+2. Will the College provide a secure storage location?

 All students in Years 6-8 are allocated a locker with a College-issued lock.
-The College provides similar access to lockers for Years 9-12 on request.
-Expensive devices should not be stored overnight at the College. - 3.
-Is a higher-powered device (like a higher-end laptop) more desirable for elective subjects involving video/audio/graphic editing?
+The College provides similar access to lockers for Years 9-12 as requested.
+Expensive devices should not be stored overnight at the College.

+3. Is a higher powered device (like a higher-end laptop) more desirable for elective subjects involving video/audio/graphic editing?

 Computer labs are provided in specialist areas (Music, TAS, Visual Arts, Drama).
 Some students still choose higher-powered devices to enable elective-based work to be continued outside of the classroom.

-- 4. Is damage to my child's device covered by the College's insurance policy?
+4. Is damage to my child's device covered by the College's insurance policy?

 The College does not take responsibility for any loss or damage caused to student property.
-When deciding on a device, families should take into consideration the maturity of their child, any additional warranties available for purchase, and the life expectancy of the device. - 5.
-Who can I speak with if I have further questions?
-Contact Mr Rohan Simpson at ras@wcc.nsw.edu.au for any further assistance with BYOD.
+When deciding on a device, families should take into consideration the maturity of their child; any additional warranties available for purchase; and the life expectancy of the device.

+5. Who can I speak if I have further questions?

+Contact our IT Helpdesk Team at helpdesk@wcc.nsw.edu.au or 8882 2100 r for any further assistance with BYOD.